Up Holland

-Up Holland (or Upholland) is a village in Skelmersdale and is a civil parish in the West Lancashire district, in the county of Lancashire, England, 4 mi west of Wigan.
+Up Holland (or Upholland) is a village and civil parish in West Lancashire, England, 4 mi west of Wigan.
 The population at the 2011 census was 7,376.

 Geography

 The village is on a small hill 89m above sea level that rises above the West Lancashire Coastal Plain.
 There are views towards St Helens and Liverpool in the south west, Ormskirk and Southport in the north-west and towards Wigan, Manchester and on to the High Peak of Derbyshire in the east.
 The parish includes the Pimbo industrial estate.

 Toponymy

 The place-name is first attested in the Domesday Book of 1086, where it appears as Hoiland.
 It appears as Upholand in a Lancashire Inquest of 1226.
 This is from the Old English hohland, meaning 'land on or by a hoe or spur of a hill'.
 The name Up Holland differentiates it from another place locally called Downholland, 10 miles to the west (on the other side of Ormskirk).
 The manor of Holland was a possession of the Holland family until 1534, whence it may be presumed they derived their name.